Take The Long Way Home

 It was where our Grandmom was born and raised and had her little summer cottage, for all of us to visit on vacation.

-She moved to Philadelphia after high school to attend nursing school.
-Leaving her parents and eleven siblings.
+She moved to Philadelphia after high school to attend nursing school, leaving her parents and eleven siblings.

-a Philadelphia police officer.
+One night at a mixer, she met my grandfather, who was a Philadelphia police officer.
 She always told us that she agreed to marry him, if she could have her summers in Maine.

 And she did!

-She loved history, and teaching her seven kids and eleven grandchildren whenever there was an opportunity.
+She loved history and teaching her seven kids and eleven grandchildren whenever there was an opportunity.

 When my dad was little, she had a giant map of the United States pinned up in the kitchen, to help with homework.

-I can remember, she put paper placemats, the kind in a restaurant, on her table, for us grandkids.
+I can remember, she put paper placemats, the kind in a restaurant, on her table for us grandkids.
 They had all the state facts about Maine.

 How cool was it that she liked to teach us about her home state any chance she got.
-Those placemats showed us the white pinecone and tassel (state flower), the chickadee (state bird), and Augusta (the capitol).
+Those placemats showed us the white pinecone and tassel (state flower), the chickadee (state bird), and Augusta (the capital).
 Along with other key facts.

 We took the journey each summer to visit Maine.
 And it felt SO FAR AWAY!

-She moved away from home at eighteen, and started her new life.
+She moved away from home at eighteen and started her new life.

 At that time, in the 1930's, the bus was her transportation.